menu icon

 You can see where I made a few cuts too deep and the cream cheese filling is leaking out.
 You can also "pin" it together with toothpicks, which I have done several times and it works surprisingly well.
 You can use toothpicks for closing holes, or in place of kitchen twine.

-Grilled elk loin brushed with bbq sauce
+Grilled elk loin brushed with bbq sauce.

 Stick your meat thermometer carefully into the meat section of the backstrap.
 When it reads 140, remove the venison backstrap from the grill and let it rest for at least 5 minutes on a cutting board, covered with foil to hold in heat.
-Some recommend a resting time of 10 minutes, but then the meat is cooled down too much for me, so I stick with 5 minutes.

-cream cheese stuffed deer backstrap
+cream cheese stuffed deer backstrap.

-cream cheese stuffed elk backstrap
+cream cheese stuffed elk backstrap.

 cream cheese venison